White woman calls police on black man after his dog 'assaults' hers

 Baxley added that he was accused of threatening the woman who called police after he stood next to her to explain that his dog was just being a dog.

 "Don't do that, sir.
-Don't do that to people.
-That could be considered as an assault because even though you didn’t touch the person, but you’re like that close," the officer said.
+Don't do that to people," the officer told him.
+That could be considered as an assault because even though you didn’t touch the person, but you’re like that close."

 The officer then turned his attention to the woman who had called police.